We spoke to Mike Mortimer and Mark Hoptroff, the directors of DG8, Icomera’s in-house design and engineering professional services business unit.

 The work began during the early months of the pandemic, and the project went on to become an award-winning demonstration of the technologies that will underpin the future of travel.

 DG8 worked with the multiple project partners to package their systems and ensure the installation met industry standards.
-Connected applications offered Real Time Passenger Sentiment Analysis, Live Video Surveillance, and improved transport accessibility for the visually impaired.
+Connected applications offered Real Time Passenger Sentiment Analysis, Live Video Surveillance, and improved transport accessibility for blind and partially sighted people.

 The limited space available on the tram required a compact design solution to neatly package the installation around existing onboard equipment.
 Installation was completed over the course of a day at West Midland Metro’s Wednesbury depot with the support of WMM’s depot team.